-Rule 58.
-Electronic Devices.
-The use of telephones and the making of telephone calls in the galleries of the Senate are prohibited.
+- Rule 57.
+Electronic Devices; Photographic Record of Vote. (a) The use of telephones and the making of telephone calls in the galleries of the Senate are prohibited.
 Except for security personnel, the use of wireless electronic telecommunications devices emitting an audible sound or tone to announce or initiate communications in a committee room during any time when a committee or subcommittee is in session in the room, in the galleries during any time when the Senate is in session and in the Senate Chamber during any time the Senate is in session is prohibited.
-The use of video recorders or other video equipment in the galleries is prohibited.

-Rule 59.
+The use of video recorders or other video equipment in the galleries is prohibited. - (b) No photographic or similar record shall be made of the vote of any member upon any measure on which a division of the Senate has been called, except that any photographic or similar record made by the official live video feed of Senate proceedings, the credentialed media or as granted permission by the President shall be permitted. - (c) The gallery located above the offices of the President and the Majority Leader shall be considered the President's gallery.
+Enforcement of this rule in the President's gallery shall be subject to the discretion of the President. - Rule 58.
 Chairs of Senators.
-No person except a member of the Senate, shall occupy the chair of any Senator at any time except with the approval of and in the presence of a member of the Senate.
+No person except a member of the Senate, shall occupy the chair of any Senator at any time except with the approval of and in the presence of a member of the Senate. - Rule 59.

-Rule 60.
 The News Media.
-Employees of the news media having a card of admission from the President may occupy space designated for them in the Senate chamber.
+Employees of the news media displaying a card of admission from the President may only occupy space designated for them in the Senate chamber.
 They shall be subject to all the rules of the Senate and shall conduct themselves with proper decorum while in the Senate chamber.
-They shall not lobby, directly or indirectly, for or against any measure pending before the legislature.

-Rule 61.
-Secretary of Senate-Duties.
+They shall not lobby, directly or indirectly, for or against any measure pending before the legislature. - Rule 60.
+Secretary of Senate Duties.
 The Secretary of the Senate shall be appointed by the President.
 It shall be the duty of the Secretary to call the roll; report correctly the result of all votes; correct the Journal as may be directed by the Senate; read all bills, resolutions, petitions or other papers which the Senate may require; deliver all messages to the House of Representatives; certify all enrolled bills and present same to the President or Vice President of the Senate for signature; endorse upon every paper presented in the Senate the successive stages of action had thereon, and see that proper records are made of the transmission of every paper from one house to the other, or from one office to another; and attend generally to such other matters as the office may require.
 The Secretary of the Senate shall deliver to the printer all bills and other documents ordered to be printed and take the receipt of the printer therefor.
 In order to secure a uniform and systematic procedure, the following clerks and their assistants shall be under the supervision of the Secretary: Assistant Secretary of the Senate, Journal Clerks, Calendar Clerks, Enrolling Clerks, Bill Status Clerk, Reading Clerk and Bill Clerk.

-Rule 62.
+Rule 61.
 Impeachment.
 The provisions of this rule shall apply to impeachment, and nothing in the rules of the Senate or in any statute shall impair or limit the powers of the Senate with respect to impeachment.
 In addition to other powers, the President shall possess the powers and perform the duties in this rule.